-This is a blog to archive and showcase the prevalence of certain ways women are depicted in illustrated pop media, specifically how women are posed, drawn, distorted, and sexualized out of context, often in ridiculous, impossible or disturbing ways that sacrifice storytelling.
+This is a blog to archive and showcase the prevalence of certain ways women are depicted in illustrated pop media, specifically how women are posed, drawn, distorted, and/or sexualized out of context, often in ridiculous, impossible or disturbing ways that sacrifice storytelling.

 Please read submitting and commenting guidelines (sidebar) before doing either.

 What bugs me about this is that her torso doesn’t actually twist, so her arm and breast are just in the wrong place.
 This might actually be the first case of boob flounder where you can only see one boob.
 It’s actually frightening the more you look at it.
 A real Escher painting effect.

 Well, since she’s a Bionic Woman, I suppose she probably has an actual swivel waist.

 Someone, ANYONE, please explain to me how Red Sonja’s boob that’s further away is larger than the one that’s close!
 PLEASE?
 I don’t understand.
 Is this how boobies work????

 What I find really interesting is how this really illustrates the lack of diversity in women’s faces some comics artists have.
 The cover is supposed to be a blend of Red Sonja and Sara Pezzini, but it’s clear the artist just drew a single female face and fiddled a little with the eye make up and hair. -_-